kubernetes/website/content/en/docs/contribute/review/reviewing-prs.md

     You see a list of every open pull request against the Kubernetes website and docs.

-2. Apply some or all of the following labels:
+2. Filter the open PRs using one or all of the following labels:
     - `cncf-cla: yes` (Recommended): PRs submitted by contributors who have not signed the CLA cannot be merged.
 See [Sign the CLA](/docs/contribute/new-content/#sign-the-cla) for more information.
     - `language/en` (Recommended): Filters for english language PRs only.
     - `size/<size>`: filters for PRs of a certain size.
 If you're new, start with smaller PRs.